Navistar mulls asset sales, no deep discounts: interim CEO

 The Lisle, Illinois-based company, which also makes Monaco recreational vehicles, school buses and military vehicles, may take further steps beyond those already outlined if the U.S. economy turns out to be “abnormally lousy” next year, the interim CEO said.

-“We have plenty of cash so we’re not fire-saling” assets, Campbell said, adding Navistar would likely end its quarter with about $1.25 billion in cash, the top of its forecasted range or somewhat above it.

-Reporting By Nick Zieminski in New York; Editing by Tim Dobbyn and David Gregorio
+“We have plenty of cash so we’re not fire-saling” assets, Campbell said, adding that Navistar would likely end its quarter with about $1.025 billion in cash, the top of its forecasted range or somewhat above it.
+(Reporting by Nick Zieminski in New York; Editing by David Gregorio and Prudence Crowther)